metwork-framework/mfdata/docs/500-switch_rules.md

 configuration.
 This configuration is generated from *switch rules* read in installed plugins `config.ini` files.

-So, there is editable configuration file for this plugin.
+So, there is no editable configuration file for this plugin.
 Its configuration is generated from other plugins configurations.

 ```mermaid